Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Gemini Sun & Rising:

-Gemini, you’re one of the cosmic favorites this year, as Jupiter spends most of the year in your sign starting May 25.
-The first five months of the year you’ll be focused on sexual healing, mainly with your own self, due to Jupiter’s presence in Taurus, highlighting your sector of spirituality, healing, and closure.
+Gemini, you’re one of the cosmic favourites this year, as Jupiter spends most of the year in your sign starting 25th May.
+The first five months of the year you’ll be focused on sexual healing, mainly with your own self, due to Jupiter’s presence in Taurus, highlighting your sector of spirituality, healing,and closure.
 But once Jupiter enters your sign you’ll feel like a caterpillar that’s morphed into a butterfly, and you’ll be ready to find your mate(s).

 Single Geminis may not be in the mood to settle down just yet, as Jupiter in Gemini’s energy is all about exploration and adventure.
 Coupled Geminis may find that it’s essential to give themselves and their partner(s) more space to do their own thing during this transit — it’ll only make the reconnection even steamier and irresistible.
 The key is to maintain the trust, transparency, and mutual honesty even if you do take more time apart than usual.
 And avoid playing mind games during Jupiter in Gemini, because Jupiter does have to do with karma, and whatever you put out into the cosmos will come back to you, multiplied.